21 Top Yokohama Attractions You Must Visit in 2026

 4. Ride the Cosmo Clock 21 Ferris Wheel for Panoramic Views

-Visitor details (2026): Cosmo World is open 11:00-21:00 on weekdays, 11:00-22:00 on weekends (hours vary seasonally).
-Park entry is free; the Ferris wheel ride costs 900 yen per person.
-The park is directly adjacent to Minato Mirai Station.
-Don't miss this highlight for unique Yokohama experiences.
-For the best photos, ride during sunset when golden light paints the harbor.
+Visitor details (2026): Cosmo World open 11:00–21:00 weekdays, 11:00–22:00 weekends (hours vary seasonally).
+Park entry free; the Ferris wheel costs 900 yen per person.
+Directly adjacent to Minato Mirai Station.
+Ride at sunset (16:30–17:30 in winter, 18:30–19:30 in summer) for the best photographs.
+Full ride list in our Cosmo World guide.

 5. Discover Marine Life at Yokohama Hakkeijima Sea Paradise

-Visitor details (2026): Open 10:00-17:00 on weekdays, 10:00-19:00 on weekends and holidays (extended summer hours).
-A one-day aquarium pass costs 3,300 yen for adults and 2,000 yen for children.
+Visitor details (2026): Open 10:00–17:00 weekdays, 10:00–19:00 weekends and holidays (extended summer hours).
+One-day aquarium pass 3,300 yen adults, 2,000 yen children.
 Reach the island via the Seaside Line monorail to Hakkeijima Station (about 35 minutes from Yokohama Station).
-For more insights, explore Yokohama's highlights or discover unique experiences.
+Budget a full half-day if you ride the coasters as well.

 6. Wander Through Yokohama Chinatown, the Largest in Asia

 The NYK Maritime Museum and the neighboring Hikawa Maru ocean liner together tell the story of Yokohama's rise as Japan's gateway to the world.
 The land-based museum displays intricate ship models, navigational instruments, and multimedia exhibits about the Nippon Yusen Kaisha shipping line.
-Just steps away, the Hikawa Maru itself — a beautifully preserved 1930 ocean liner that once sailed the Yokohama-Seattle route — is open for self-guided tours of its first-class cabins, engine room, and bridge.
+Just steps away, the Hikawa Maru itself — a beautifully preserved 1930 ocean liner that once sailed the Yokohama–Seattle route — opens for self-guided tours of first-class cabins, engine room, and bridge.

-Visitor details (2026): The Hikawa Maru is open 10:00-17:00 (last entry 16:30), closed Mondays.
-Admission is 300 yen for adults, 100 yen for children.
-It is moored at Yamashita Park, a 3-minute walk from Motomachi-Chukagai Station.
-For more insights into Yokohama's history, explore local culture and visit other landmarks.
+Visitor details (2026): Hikawa Maru open 10:00–17:00 (last entry 16:30), closed Mondays.
+Admission 300 yen adults, 100 yen children, or a 500-yen combo with the NYK Museum.
+Moored at Yamashita Park, 3 minutes from Motomachi-Chukagai Station.

 8. Taste Regional Ramen at Shin-Yokohama Ramen Museum